-- 7.15.
-We publish open and closing times for submission on GrantConnect. - 7.16.
-You must submit Your application to Us between the grant opportunity opening and closing date and time specified on GrantConnect. - 7.17.
-If You are successful, a grant will commence on the grant commencement date, after Ministerial announcement, or in line with other arrangements that are approved by Us.
+- 7.17.
+We publish open and closing times for submission on GrantConnect. - 7.18.
+You must submit Your application to Us between the grant opportunity opening and closing date and time specified on GrantConnect.
+We will not accept late applications, other than in exceptional circumstances (such as due to natural disasters) in which case We will discuss this with You, and if We agree, invite You to make a late application. - 7.19.
+If you are successful, a grant will commence on the grant commencement date, after Ministerial announcement or in line with other arrangements that are approved by Us.